 The DSL is a member of the Leadership Team.
 The school's DSL is Tina O'Sullivan and the deputy DSLs are Jennifer McGinty (Headteacher), Angela Cahill and Alastair Ross.
-The DSL takes lead responsibility for safeguarding and child protection.
+The DSL takes lead responsibility for child protection and wider safeguarding in the school.
+This includes online safety, and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online.